 Background

-Following adoption of the Nomination Report at its meeting on 21 February 2020, the cNSO Council requested the ccNSO Guideline Review Committee to review the Guideline: ccNSO Nomination Process Board Seat 11 and 12, taking into account the recommendations and observations from the Nomination Manager (see https://community.icann.org/display/ccNSOCWS/14+February+2020?preview=/126422241/126425305/Nominationreport_boardseat11_14febr2019.pdf).
+Following adoption of the Nomination Report at its meeting on 21 February 2020, the cNSO Council requested the ccNSO Guidelines Review Committee to review the Guideline: ccNSO Nomination Process Board Seat 11 and 12, taking into account the recommendations and observations from the Nomination Manager (see https://community.icann.org/display/ccNSOCWS/14+February+2020?preview=/126422241/126425305/Nominationreport_boardseat11_14febr2019.pdf).
 In addition, other concerns have been addressed.
 The major changes are:

 A ccNSO member can only nominate one candidate; additional nominations are invalid, but will be published.
 A member may second as many candidates as wanted, with no impact.